 In reality, however, the scan engine will find all US stocks above $20 as well as ANY Canadian stock.
 It perceives the list of criteria as these two items: “close above 20 and country is US” plus “country is Canada.”

 By surrounding the clauses on the list with an additional set of square brackets, we make it clear to the scan engine that the first clause is not part of the list:

 [close > 20] and [[country is US] or [country is Canada]]

 With these extra brackets, the scan will return any US or Canadian stock above $20, as intended.

 As you can see, misplaced or missing brackets can radically alter the results.
-If the scan uses an OR operator, it is best to always add brackets around your list of clauses, so you get what you expect.
+If the scan uses an OR operator, it is best to always add brackets around your list of clauses so you get what you expect.

 If you are getting too few scan results, the first step is to figure out which clause might be causing the problem.
-The best way to do this is to pare the scan down to something very basic that does get scan results, and then add clauses back in one at a time, checking the scan results at every step.
+The best way to do this is to pare down the scan to something very basic that does get scan results, then add clauses back in one at a time, checking the results at every step.
 Repeat this process until the results are not what you would expect.
 Consider the following scan, which does not return any results:

 [type = stock] and [daily sma(20,daily volume) > 40000] and [Upper BB (20,2) < close] and [%B (20,2) < 0] and [close > 12]

 Start by commenting out all clauses except the first one.
 This tells the scan engine to ignore those clauses.
 You can comment out a clause by adding two forward slashes at the beginning of that line of the scan:

 [type = stock] //and [daily sma(20,daily volume) > 40000] //and [Upper BB (20,2) < close] //and [%B (20,2) < 0] //and [close > 12]